 Dammit

 “Oh, what’s up, dude?
 I didn’t know you were coming to this.”
-I said shaking his hand, then shaking Maria’s, “My name is Tom, and this is my girlfriend Syd.”
-Syd shook his hand and then Maria’s.
+I said, shaking his hand, then shaking Maria’s, “My name is Tom, and this is my girlfriend Syd.”
+She stepped forward and shook both of their hands.

-“Did you guys’ just board?
+“Did you guys just board?
 We’ve been here for about 2 weeks now and haven’t seen you around the ship.”
-Maria said with a glass in her hand.
+Maria said, with a wineglass in her hand.

-“Yeah, we boarded yesterday and will be here for 7 days.
-How long will you be staying on board?”
+“Yeah, we boarded yesterday and will be here for seven days.
+How long will you be sailing?”
 I said.

 “That’s so short!
 You’ll barely even get enough time to relax.”
 Maria said, “We’re on week 2 of our 3-week vacation.”

-“Wow, a 3-week vacation—that’s so awesome!
-I wanted to do that, but my calendar is booked with surgeries for the rest of the year, and this is the only week I could take off.”
-Syd said.
+"Wow, three weeks?
+That's amazing!
+I wish I could do that, but I'm booked solid with surgeries for the rest of the year.
+This is literally the only week I could get off," Syd said.

-“Yeah, I’ve noticed my profession does attract a lot of weirdos!”
-Syd said, as she did a cute little dance.
+“Yeah, I’ve noticed my profession attracts a lot of weirdos!”
+Syd said as she did a cute little dance.

-“That’s right, my sole job is making sure Ceaser is in peak condition to perform well at work and plan our vacations!”
+“That’s right, my sole job is making sure Cesar is in peak condition to perform well at work and plan our vacations!”
 Maria said, clutching Ceasar’s arm.

 “That’s absolutely wonderful!”
 Syd said, “Hey, you guys are really cool.
 You should join us for trivia; it's about to start.”

 “You guys are so much fun.
 We should hang out more while we’re on the boat.”
-Maria said, latching herself to Caesar’s arm.
+Maria said, latching herself onto Caesar’s arm.

 “Yes, I was thinking the same thing!
 We’ll have a girl’s day tomorrow, and the guys can do their own thing.”

-“That’s a great idea; me and old sport can continue our conversation from last night.”
-Cesar said with a wink.
+"That's a great idea.
+Old sport and I can continue our conversation from last night," Cesar said, giving me a wink.

-Syd looked at me and started to snicker.
+Syd looked at me and snickered.
 Fuck, there goes my relaxing trip; now I have to listen to chessboard wisdom.

 Comments (0)